GingaaBread/GNOStatic/src/essentials/operators/comparison_operators.md

 ## Type Equals Operator "is of"

 The `is` keyword can be combined with the `of` keyword to create the type equals operator.
-The operator returns `true` if the type of the left operand equals the type of the right operand.
+The operator returns `true` if the type of the left operand equals the right type operand.
 Else, it returns `false`.

-Example:
+_Example:_

 ```gno
 print 3 is of int // true